psychopy/psychopy/docs/source/api/tools/rifttools.rst

 These classes are included with PsychXR to use with the LibOVR interface.
 They can be accessed from this module to avoid needing to explicitly import PsychXR.
+If PsychXR is not available on the system, these classes will have values `None`.

 .. autosummary::
     LibOVRPose